dolang/NoWannaNoCry/README.rst

 Known Issues
 ~~~~~~~~~~~~

-  * The PowerShell-Cmdlet used in the ``mitigate`` command is only
-    available on Windows 8 and above.

   * Doesn't properly request admin privileges when run under Python 2.
     I.e. you need to open an admin console beforehand, then run the
     script from there.

   * The ``fix`` command hasn't been implemented yet.